Trauma Sensitive Yoga

 • As we practice together, I notice felt body sensations and offer these as a choice for you to notice.
 They may include; temperature, pressure, muscles engaging/stretching, tingling or breath moving.

-What to expect from Virtual Sessions
+What to expect in a Virtual Session

 Dense green foliage with some dried leaves, featuring tropical plants with star-shaped leaves.